-The Grid Method is a simple method for assessing Functional Spaces with a repeating grid of up to two luminaire types, allowing for minor luminaire variations.
-Grid spacing may be regular in one direction and alternating in another direction, in which case the Grid Method evaluation can be based on the average grid spacing.
+The grid method is a simple method for assessing functional spaces with a repeating grid pattern of up to two luminaires (of the same or different types), allowing for minor luminaire variations.
+Grid spacing may be regular in one direction and alternating in another direction, in which case the grid method evaluation can be based on the average grid spacing.